Victoria-Farr/rogue-pickings/readme.md

 ## Contact

-If you want to contact me you can reach me at [victoriafarr@gmail.com](mailto:victoriafarr@gmail.com)
+If you want to contact me, you can reach me at [victoriafarr@gmail.com](mailto:victoriafarr@gmail.com)

 ## License
 [Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).